We are back, El Rushbo, having more fun than a human being should be allowed to have with half my brain tied behind my back, just to make it fair.

 And I don't think there's any question about it.

-I thought Cruz had a couple of really great moments.
+I thought Cruz did, I thought Cruz had a couple of really great moments.

 Rubio did too.

-You might say, Vanity Fear, who gives a rush.
+Their story here in Vanity Fair, you might say, Vanity Fear, who gives a rush?

-Who cares a whit about Vanity Fear?
+Who cares a wit about vanity fear?

-And their headline, a lost Republican Field struggles to debate without Donald Trump.
+And their headline, A Lost Republican Field Struggles to Debate Without Donald Trump.

-Subheadline is without the gravitational pull of the reality star, the candidates suddenly became aimless.
+Subheadline is, without the gravitational pull of the reality star, the candidates suddenly became aimless.

-As Thursday night's Republican presidential debate progressed, it became clear that the Trumpster had pulled the rest of the Republican candidates into his gravitational well, locking them into near permanent orbit around his personality.
+As Thursday night's Republican presidential debate progressed, it became clear that the Trumpster had pulled the rest of the Republican candidates into his gravitational well, locking them into near-permanent orbit around his personality.

-Without Trump, who boycotted the Fox News event over a disagreement with one of its hosts.
+Without Trump, who boycotted the Fox News event over a disagreement with one of its hosts, that's not why he boycotted the thing.

 So this story clearly making these Republican candidates on the stage last night look like they were lost dwarves.